TakeTours > Latin America > Bolivia > 15-Day Bolivia, Titicaca Lake, Uyuni Salt Lake, Cuzco and Machupicchu Tour from La Paz in, Lima out

 Breakfast: Included|Lunch: Included|Dinner: Excluded

 At around 5:00am we will leave Laguna Colorada early to make it to the first stop,Sol de Manana.
 Next stop is the Hot springs.
 From Laguna Challviri hot springs we will drive towards the Laguna Verde passing through the surreal desert of Salvador Dali.
 Arriving at Laguna Verde before 10:00am, we will be able to see the Volcano Lincacabur guarding the laguna.
 Afterwards we will come to the border transfer those heading to Chile.
 Then we head back towards Uyuni.
-Transfer to Uyuni Airport for your fly to La Paz, arrive transfer to the selected hotel.
+Transfer to Uyuni Bus Terminal and take the night bus to La Paz

 • Eduardo Avaroa Andean Fauna National Reserve, BOLIVIA